MonsterGirl’s 150 Days of Classic Horror #12 Bedlam (1946) & The Body Snatcher (1945)

 CapturFiles_27

-Phillip’s dreadful wife Cora (Rosalind Ivan –perfectly suited to play the emasculating harpy-she had a similar role tormenting Edward G Robinson in Scarlet Street 1945) is a reprehensible shrew who humiliates and demeans both her husband and her son (Dean Harens who had more room to act in Siodmak’s terrific noir Christmas Holiday 1944 starring a very different kind of Gene Kelly and the self-persecuting Deanna Durbin.)
-John is shown moving out of the house, because his horrible mother has burned some important papers of his.
-She got into one of her rages and before he could stop her she burned a whole weeks work.
+Phillip’s dreadful wife Cora (Rosalind Ivan –ideally suited to play the emasculating harpy-she had a similar role tormenting Edward G Robinson in Scarlet Street 1945) is a reprehensible shrew who humiliates and demeans both her husband and her son (Dean Harens who had more room to act in Siodmak’s terrific noir Christmas Holiday 1944 which starred a very different kind of Gene Kelly and the self-persecuting Deanna Durbin) John is shown moving out of the house because his horrible mother has burned some important papers of his.
+She got into one of her rages, and before he could stop her, she burned a whole week’s work.

-Cora Marshall is vicious and cruel, showing no maternal feeling, caring little that her son is leaving home.
+Cora Marshall is vicious and cruel, showing no maternal feeling and caring little that her son is leaving home.

 CapturFiles_7